Khalilove666/IbaCodeChallenge/solution.md

 ## Notes

 * Cache Images works only in IOS (but not always properly)
-* This readme file is writen after updating project
+* This MarkDown file is writen after updating project

 ## Problems

-* Cache image libraries are depraced.
+* Cache image libraries are deprecated.